This post may contain affiliate links. Please read our disclosure policy.

 While cream of tartar is an excellent source of potassium, you can use potassium bicarbonate or coconut water instead.
 Cream of tartar has around 150 mg of potassium in 1/4 teaspoon depending on the brand, so you can use 1/4 cup coconut water in its place.

-You can drink an adrenal cocktail daily, especially during more stressful times.
+Yes, you can drink it daily, especially during more stressful times.
 Drink it once a day mid-morning if you’re currently trying to recover from adrenal dysfunction.

 While the orange juice provides vitamin C, you can also use a whole foods vitamin C supplement.
 Simply use 1/2 cup coconut water, 1/2 cup purified water, 1/4 teaspoon salt, and 60 mg of whole foods vitamin C.